PTSD Lawyer | Defense Base Act Attorney | DBA Help

 PTSD Lawyer Niles Sneed

 If your looking for a lawyer to file your PTSD claim under the Defense Base Act, attorney Niles Sneed can help.
-Niles specializes in injuries that involve civilian contactors and regularly helps claimants secure PTSD benefits and settlements.
+Niles specializes in injuries that involve civilian contact employees and regularly helps claimants secure PTSD benefits and settlements.
 You deserve medical treatment and compensation for the trauma your continue to experience.
 Call Niles today at 866-434-0014 for a free and confidential consultation to discuss your rights and recovery options.